Pork barrel scam: Accused parties

 Other government officials have been implicated as well in the PDAF scam.
 Agriculture Secretary Proceso Alcala, for example, was accused by Merlina Suñas, Luy's fellow whistleblower, of being complicit in the scam, as his department was responsible for transferring at least ₱16 million in PDAF funds to livelihood projects managed by an NGO linked to Napoles.
 97 mayors were also implicated in the scam in connection with the allocation of Malampaya gas field royalties as reconstruction aid for areas affected by Typhoons Ondoy and Pepeng that instead went to Napoles, after it was discovered that employees of the JLN Group of Companies forged their signatures to make it appear that they were requesting for aid.
 44 other mayors were likewise implicated in the scam when Napoles, through fashion designer Eddie Baddeo, reportedly facilitated requests for disbursements from the Department of Agriculture's Agricultural Competitiveness Enhancement Fund (ACEF) on behalf of their municipalities.
 A number of mayors have denied involvement in the scam, including three mayors from Bataan, seven from Ilocos Norte, one from Pangasinan, and one from Iloilo.

 In November 2013, a second batch of criminal charges was filed by the National Bureau of Investigation on 33 individuals, including Bureau of Customs Commissioner Ruffy Biazon, who was the first political ally and party-mate of President Benigno Aquino III to be charged in relation to the scam.

-Another batch of names were extracted during Janet Lim-Napoles's stay in Ospital ng Makati ("Hospital of Makati" in English) for surgical removal of her ovarian cyst.
+Another batch of names were extracted during Janet Lim-Napoles's stay in Ospital ng Makati (Hospital of Makati) for surgical removal of her ovarian cyst.
 Over 100 representatives, 2 Cabinet officials and more than 20 current and former senators are being investigated.
 Panfilo Lacson claimed he also has another list.
 The Philippine Daily Inquirer claims it received a hard drive containing all transactions of Napoles, Luy, and other JLN Corporation agents from the accused politicians.

 The National Bureau of Investigation filed the third batch of charges in August 2015.
 Separate graft and corruption charges were filed against Honasan, Technical Education and Skills Development Authority Director General Joel Villanueva, Congress representatives Rufus Rodriguez of Cagayan de Oro, Amado Bagatsing of Manila, Conrado Estrella II of Abono party-list, and Victor Ortega of La Union.

-A youth group called iBalik Ang Bilyones ng Mamamayan (iBBM), on April 2016, sued Bongbong Marcos before the Ombudsman on plunder allegations in relation to ₱205 million of pork barrel funds funneled to fake NGOs.
+A youth group called iBalik ang Bilyones ng Mamamayan (iBBM), in April 2016, sued Bongbong Marcos before the Ombudsman on plunder allegations in relation to ₱205 million of pork barrel funds funneled to fake NGOs.

 In July 2016, the Commission on Audit reported that the pork barrel of 4 senators and 17 Congress representatives was released to dubious NGOs from 2007 to 2009.
 The Commission on Audit alleged that the pork barrel of Senator Villanueva was used while he was CIBAC party-list representative, Marcoleta's while he was SAGIP party-list representative, and Senator Migz Zubiri's while he was Bukidnon 3rd district representative and senator.